SergiGuasch/hangover/Readme.md

 ### 2.1.
 Checking Null values
 Our first step was to try to find the null values.
 The dataset doesn't have any null values so we don't have to deal with them.
 However, it is important to think about the reason why these nulls do not exist, since this can introduce some kind of bias in the data.
 We have to observe if data may have been duplicated to avoid nulls, if random values have been incorporated...

+### 2.1.
+Checking for duplicated Values
+Our approach to finding null values was first of all checking the reason why a same id was repeated.
+Due to the fact that we only had data from 2014 and 2015, probably the only reason why a house may be repeated it's because it was sold two times in this period and, therefore, two different prices (but the independent variables remained the same.)
+That's why we decided to only keep the last date transaction info since it's the one that recaps better the actual price of that home.

 ## 2.Building a model
 ### 2.1.
 Extracting the target and independent variables (and scaling them):